ahmedsohair/GitAnonymizer/advanced/README.md

 ## How does it work?

-VeilMirror either downloads the complete repository and anonymizes the content of the file or proxies the request to GitHub.
+GitAnonymizer either downloads the complete repository and anonymizes the content of the file or proxies the request to GitHub.
 In both cases, the original and anonymized versions of the file are cached on the server.

 ## Related tools